kaypeter87/kaypeter.com/HOW_TO_ADD_POSTS.md

 git push
 ```

-Netlify rebuilds on push.
+Vercel rebuilds on push.
 The new post appears in the index and at
 `/journal/short-slug` once the build finishes.

 ### Drafts